Adaptive Estimation and Uniform Confidence Bands for Nonparametric Structural Functions and Elasticities: International Trade: Simulations and Application

 \subsection{Model and Data}

 We begin by briefly summarizing the empirical framework of AAG.
-The model is a monopolistic competition of international trade---see \cite{MelitzRedding2014} for a review.
+They use a monopolistic competition model of international trade---see \cite{MelitzRedding2014} for a review.
 There are a continuum of firms in each country.
 Firm $\omega$ in country $i$ is characterized by an entry potential $e_{ij}(\omega)$ and a revenue potential $r_{ij}(\omega)$ for selling in country $j$.
-Firms draw an entry potential from a distribution $H_{ij}^e(e)$ then a revenue potential from a (possibly degenerate) distribution $H_{ij}^r(r|e)$.
+Firms draw $e_{ij}(\omega)$ from a distribution $H_{ij}^e(e)$ then $r_{ij}(\omega)$ from a (possibly degenerate) distribution $H_{ij}^r(r|e)$.
 Firm $\omega$ in country $i$ exports to country $j$ if and only if $e_{ij}(\omega)$ exceeds a threshold.
 The proportion of firms in country $i$ that export to country $j$ is denoted $\pi_{ij}$.

-The extensive margin is characterized by the inverse distribution of entry potential, i.e., $\epsilon_{ij}(\pi) = (H_{ij}^e)^{-1}(1-\pi)$.
+The extensive margin is characterized by the inverse distribution of entry potential, i.e., $\epsilon_{ij}(\pi_{ij}) = (H_{ij}^e)^{-1}(1-\pi_{ij})$.
 Assuming homogeneity (so $H_{ij}^e = H^e$ and $\epsilon_{ij} = \epsilon$), AAG's gravity equation for the extensive margin is